threefoldtech/zos/docs/upgrade/readme.md

   - it always needs to aim for a minimal to no downtime if possible.
   - if some downtime is required, arrange to make it during a low traffic hour to impact as less as possible the users.
 - in the event of the cache being corrupted, it will need to re-downloads all the component requires to run the workload present on the node.
 Some workload might still required previous version of some component, so during re-population of the cache it needs to make sure to grab all the versions required.

+In practice the actual upgrade watcher doesn't have the logic to schedule upgrade yet.
+It will directly apply the upgrade as soon as it finds it.
+This will be improved in combing versions